 The main mode of instruction in the MACT is collaborative asynchronous distance delivery.
-That is, the program uses technologies that permit its being accessed from the students' homes or workplaces at times of their own choosing, but also allow group work and other collaborative learning.
-The program also involves a significant component of face to face instruction and interaction, mainly during an annual three-week Spring Institute at the University of Alberta campus.
+That is, the program uses technologies that permit access from students' homes or workplaces at times of their own choosing, but also allow group work and other collaborative learning.
+The program also involves a significant component of face-to-face instruction and interaction that occurs during an annual Spring Institute at the University of Alberta campus.